 If you’re in a social care leadership role and from a black, Asian or minority ethnic background, you could benefit from the Moving Up BAME leaders programme.
 The course is particularly relevant for service managers, registered managers, heads of service and operational managers.
 Find out more about this programme.

 If you're looking to recruit a more diverse workforce take a look at our attract more people section including guidance on how you can attract people from under-represented groups.

-The Equality and Human Rights Commission have also produced some guidance around Human rights in health social care.
+The Equality and Human Rights Commission have produced some guidance around Human rights in health social care.